ExpediaGroup/vsync/website/docs/getstarted/config.md

 `origin.vault.address` : origin vault address where we need to get metadata ( vault kv metadata ). "--origin.vault.address" cli param

 `origin.vault.token` : origin vault token which has permissions to read, update, write in vault mounts. "--origin.vault.token" cli param

+`origin.vault.role_id` : origin vault role_id from an approle which has permissions to read, update, write in vault mounts. "--origin.vault.role_id" cli param (use token OR approle)

+`origin.vault.secret_id` : origin vault secret_id from an approle which has permissions to read, update, write in vault mounts. "--origin.vault.secret_id" cli param (use token OR approle)

 `origin.mounts` : array of vault paths / mounts which needs to be synced.
 Each value needs to end with /.
 Token permissions to read, update, delete are checked for each cycle.